Search

 If you really want to work at the frontier of branding, it would be a mistake to focus on communications, measurement or even brand strategy.
 The place where all the big brand decisions are now being made is brand architecture.
 Which brands do we want to keep?
 Which can we afford to lose?
 How do we transition from one to the other?
 These are the questions that are keeping senior marketers awake at night.

 Most major companies have too many brands at their disposal and, in direct contrast with the 90s, when most looked to expand their brand portfolios, consolidation is now the big topic.
-Thanks to global expansion, merger and acquisition, and the spiralling costs of building brand equity, major organisations are learning first-hand about the inherent risks and rewards of killing off some brands to benefit others.
+Thanks to global expansion, merger and acquisition, and the spiraling costs of building brand equity, major organizations are learning first-hand about the inherent risks and rewards of killing off some brands to benefit others.

 Take AT&T - through the acquisition of BellSouth in 2006, the company gained ownership of the leading mobile network brand in the US, Cingular.
 AT&T does not have its own mobile network brand, having sold the AT&T Wireless brand to, of all people, Cingular in 2004 for $41bn.
 A year later, Cingular retired the AT&T Wireless brand and transferred its customers across.